Amateur wrestling: Period format

 In the international styles, the format is now two three-minute periods.
 A wrestler wins the match when they were able to get more points than their opponent or 10 points lead in two rounds.
-For example, if one competitor gets a 10–0 lead in first the period, they will win by the superiority of points.
+For example, if one competitor gets a 10–0 lead in the first period, they will win by the superiority of points.
 Only a fall, injury default, or disqualification terminates the match; all other modes of victory result only in period termination.

 This format replaced the old format of three two-minute periods played best two out of three.
 One side effect of the old format was that the losing wrestler could outscore the winner.
 For example, periods may be scored 3–2, 0–4, 1–0, leading to a total score of 4–6 but a win for the wrestler scoring fewer points.

 In collegiate wrestling, the period structure is different.
 A college match consists of one three-minute period, followed by two two-minute periods, with an overtime round if necessary.
 A high school match typically consists of three two-minute periods, with an overtime round if necessary.
 Under the standard rules for collegiate wrestling, draws are not possible; this rule is sometimes modified for young wrestlers.